LArSoft/larsoft.github.io/wiki/UpdatingToNewRelease.md

         mrb uv larsoft NEW_RELEASE_VERSION
         mrb uv product version

-Your experiment repository/feature branch is not ready yet for the latest LArSoft release(#Your-experiment-repositoryfeature-branch-is-not-ready-yet-for-the-latest-LArSoft-release)
+Your experiment repository/feature branch is not ready yet for the latest LArSoft release
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 This is the scenario: